-RECO MMENDATIONS 1 Council approve the final version of the Statement of Accounts 2016/17.
-2 Council approve: the Letter of Representation - Flintshire County Council; and the Letter of Representation - Clwyd Pension Fund.
-3 Council note the Supplementary Financial Information to the Statement of Accounts 2016/17.
+RECO MMENDATIONS 1 Members are requested to recommend to County Council the final version of the Statement of Accounts 2016/17.
+2 Members are requested to consider WAO's reports; Audit of the Financial Statements - Flintshire County Council, and Audit of the Financial Statements - Clwyd Pension Fund.
+3 Members are requested to recommend to County Council; the Letter of Representation - Flintshire County Council, and the Letter of Representation - Clwyd Pension Fund.